patrickfav/uber-adb-tools/README.md

 ### Process Return Value

-This application will return `0` if every install/uninstall was successful, `1` if an error happens (e.g. wrong arguments) and `2` if at least one part of a install/uninstall process was not successful.
+This application will return `0` if every install/uninstall was successful, `1` if an error happens (e.g. wrong arguments) and `2` if at least one part of an installation/uninstall process was not successful.

 ### ADB Executable Location Strategy

 If you provide a custom location to adb, the tool will try to use it.
-Otherwise it will try to use the one provided by the system, which requires adb to be set in `PATH` (See http://stackoverflow.com/questions/20564514 ).
+Otherwise, it will try to use the one provided by the system, which requires adb to be set in `PATH` (See http://stackoverflow.com/questions/20564514 ).
 As a fallback, if the tool does not find the adb in `PATH` it tries to check some default locations for the Android SDK.
 One of these default location checks involves checking if `ANDROID_HOME` is set, so if you don't want to set adb in `PATH`, use `ANDROID_HOME` environment variable.

 ## Used ADB commands